2024: Google Ending Third-party Cookies – What Marketers Need to Know

-There has been an awful lot of cookie-talk lately.
-Way back in 2020, search engine behemoth Google announced that it would slowly bring an end to third-party cookies and, in doing so, change how digital marketing functions.
-Perhaps out of hesitancy to move too quickly, Google then announced in March of 2021 that the move to a cookie-less world could wait another year.
-The change is now slated for 2022 but may not be completed until a year later.
+There’s been an awful lot of cookie-talk lately.
+In 2020, search engine behemoth Google announced that it would slowly end third-party cookies and, in doing so, change how digital marketing functions.
+As the deadline neared, Google announced in March 2021 that the move to a cookie-less world could wait another year – or two.

 Much of Google’s intent was outlined in the initial 2020 statement.
-The company is focused on meeting users’ demand for more privacy and more transparency in how their data is collected, packaged and sold to advertisers.
+The company is focused on meeting users’ demand for increased privacy and transparency in how their data is collected, packaged and sold to advertisers.

-Privacy has been a hot topic in the tech space for years, but there is a sense that a reckoning is coming.
+Privacy has been a hot topic in tech for years, but the reckoning didn’t hit balance sheets until recently.
 Companies like Facebook have been successfully sued for privacy violations, while Apple is leaning into security as perhaps the most important feature that differentiates it from competitors.

-All Chrome users and pretty much all businesses who do digital marketing!
-Mozilla Firefox and Apple’s Safari have already stopped collecting third-party cookie data, with Apple beating Google to the punch by two years.
+The answer is: all Chrome users and pretty much all businesses who do digital marketing!
+Mozilla Firefox and Apple’s Safari have already stopped collecting third-party cookie data, with Apple beating Google to the punch by three years.